saf-dmitry/taskpaper-mode/README.md

 - `@text contains "this is not what I want"`
 - `@text contains "\"Winter\" by A. Vivaldi"`

 You don't need to enter the entire predicate pattern every time you search.
 Predicates use default values when part of the pattern is missing.
-Attribute defaults to `text` and relation defaults to `contains`.
+Attribute defaults to `text`, relation defaults to `contains`, and modifier defaults to `i`.
 For example the following predicates are equal:

 - `Inbox`
 - `@text Inbox`